• Skip to primary navigation

 Mixing Everything Together

 When the potatoes have cooled, chop them into small chunks.
+You can also remove the skins if you’d prefer, but I recommend leaving them on.
 Fold them into the avocado mayo replacement and add salt and pepper to taste!

 Although it tastes best fresh, it is completely safe to eat the next day; it might just taste a little more bitter.
 Store the potato salad in an airtight container to expose the avocado to as little oxygen as possible!